DerekSelander/LOLzwagon/README.md

 Now, if you open up a new Terminal window, you can watch the events

 ```
-tail -f ~/your_log_file.txt
+touch /tmp/log_file.txt && tail -f /tmp/log_file.txt
 ```

 In the other Terminal, trigger an event

 ```
-touch /tmp/
+mkdir /tmp/testdir
 ```

 Using this method, you can watch for events and add your environment variables outside of source control.
-Warning: this is race condition prone, you'll need to do some sneaky stuff to ensure the order occurs correctly!
+Warning: this is prone to race conditions, you'll need to figure out how to get around that on your oooooooooooowwwwwwwwwn

  <sub><sup>Also, don't use this in a production codebase... or any codebase </sub></sup>
 <!---